unoplatform/uno/doc/articles/interop/wasm-javascript-1.md

   this.SetCssClass(allClasses, 2); // set to "Large"
   ```

-* The `element.SetHtmlContent()` method extension can be used to set arbitrary HTML content as child of the control.
+* The `element.SetHtmlContent()` extension method can be used to set arbitrary HTML content as child of the control.

   ``` csharp
   this.SetHtmlContent("<h2>Welcome to Uno Platform!</h2>");
   ```

-  > **IMPORTANT**: should not be used when children "managed" controls are present: doing so can result in inconsistent runtime errors because of desynchronized visual tree.
+  > **IMPORTANT**: This method should not be used when children "managed" controls are present: doing so can result in inconsistent runtime errors because of desynchronized visual tree.

 * Finally, it is possible to invoke an arbitrary JavaScript code by using the static method `WebAssembleRuntime.InvokeJS()`.
 The script is directly executed in the context of the browser, giving the ability to perform anything that JavaScript can do.
 See next section for more details.

 ## Invoke JavaScript code From C#

 Whenever there's a need to invoke a JavaScript code in the browser, the `WebAssembly.WebAssemblyRuntime` static class should be used.
-There is also helpers you can call as _method extensions_ on the elements.
+There is also helpers you can call as _extension methods_ on the elements.

 ``` csharp
 // Invoke javascript synchronously